thomasloven/hass-lovelace_gen/README.md

 # FAQ

+### Can I use this for my general Home Assistant configuration?
+It's called **lovelace**\_gen for a reason...
+That being said - it *might* work.
+Or it might not.
+There's really no way to tell.
+It depends on what parts of the configuration are loaded before or after lovelace_gen itself.

+I'd advice you not to try it.

 ### What if I WANT jinja in my lovelace interface
 Use the `{% raw %}` and `{% endraw %}` tags.
 There's an example above.